-Alternative tourism is alive and well in Mexico, and what better way to exercise a bit, see the sights and leave no trail than to take a rafting trip down the crystal-clear, very cold rivers of Veracruz.
-You can take a float down the Filobobos River, just two hours from Xalapa, and negotiate Class II-V rapids, but don’t forget your (waterproof) camera: the river runs past the El Cuajilote and Vega de la Peña ruins and you’re going to want to take that memory home with you.
+Alternative tourism is alive and well in Mexico, and what better way to exercise a bit, see the sights and leave no trail than to take a rafting trip down the crystal-clear, cold-water rivers of Veracruz.
+You can take a float down the Filobobos River, just two hours from Xalapa, and negotiate Class II-V rapids, but don’t forget your (waterproof) camera: the river runs past the El Cuajilote and Vega de la Peña ruins, and you’re going to want to take that memory home with you.

-For experienced rafters, the highlight of any trip is the famous Río Pescados section of the Antigua River, a fast 10 mile run of continuous Class IV whitewater.
+For experienced rafters, the highlight of any trip is the famous Río Pescados section of the Antigua River, a fast 10-mile run of continuous Class IV whitewater.
 The rest of the river features 14 miles of Class III and IV rapids in cold water, but there is a fantastic reward at the end: the hot springs of Carrizal.
 Exhausted rafters can soak in the enormous pool, shower, change out of their wet clothes and enjoy a delicious meal of fresh river langostinos in the open-air restaurant.

-If you prefer tamer waters but still don’t want to miss out on all the fun, try the Río Actopan, just north of Xalapa.
+If you prefer tamer waters but don’t want to miss out on all the fun, try the Río Actopan, just north of Xalapa.
 The scenery is unmatched and the rapids along the 10-mile run are a mere Class II and III.

 Father Sun, Mother Moon

-A stay in Mexico City isn’t complete without a visit to the ancient city of Teotihuacán, located less than an hour from the historic centro.
+A stay in Mexico City isn’t complete without a visit to the ancient city of Teotihuacán, located less than an hour from the historic Centro.
 Known as “the place where men become gods,” this sacred site was an important religious and economic center for the Aztecs.
-By 600 AD, it was the sixth largest city in the world, boasting 50,000 inhabitants.
+By 600 AD, it was the sixth-largest city in the world, boasting 50,000 inhabitants.

 Today, the scope of this impressive architectural complex can still be divined from its spectacular ruins.
 The Pirámide del Sol (Pyramid of the Sun) is the third largest pyramid in the world, constructed of about one million cubic yards of material.
-The smaller Pirámide de la Luna (Pyramid of the Moon) stands at the end of the Calle de los Muertos (Street of the Dead), a majestic thoroughfare 130-feet wide and 1.5-miles long, flanked by temples, palaces and platforms.
+The smaller Pirámide de la Luna (Pyramid of the Moon) stands at the end of the Calle de los Muertos (Street of the Dead), a majestic thoroughfare 130 feet wide and 1.5-miles long, flanked by temples, palaces and platforms.
 There are also smaller temples dotting the area, as well as over 4,000 one-story apartment buildings.
 Don’t miss the well-preserved murals in the Palace of the Jaguars and the sculptures in the Temple of Quetzalcoátl.

-Make sure your smartphones and cameras are fully charged (you might even want to take a power pack), because everywhere you look you’ll find something awesome for your lens to capture.
+Make sure your smartphones and cameras are fully charged (you might even want to take a power pack), because everywhere you look, you’ll find something extraordinary for your lens to capture.
 Tip: please the dancing pumps at home and wear sturdy walking shoes—there’s a lot of ground to cover, and you’ll want to try your hand at climbing the pyramids themselves.
-Try to arrive in the morning or the end of the day for a cooler and less crowded excursion.
+Try to arrive in the morning or at the end of the day for a cooler and less crowded excursion.
 There are plenty of facilities on-site, including toilets, a restaurant and a museum.